uponusolutions/go-smtp/README.md

 * ESMTP client & server implementing [RFC 5321]
 * Support for additional SMTP extensions such as [AUTH] and [PIPELINING]
 * UTF-8 support for subject and message

+## Relationship with emersion/go-smtp

+This library is a fork of the great emersion/go-smtp.
+We try to modernize the api, the performance and supporting non standard extensions like XOORG.
+If you don't have performance issues or want something very stable, use upstream.

 ## Relationship with net/smtp